Grace Mongey denies allegations she 'hid her cat' - after friend's meditation tracked down her missing pet - Goss.ie

-Grace Mongey has denied allegations that she “hid her cat” after a friend’s meditation helped to track down her missing pet.
+Grace Mongey has denied allegations that she “hid her cat”, after claiming a friend’s meditation helped to track down her missing pet.

 The popular Irish influencer, known by her social media handle Faces By Grace, had been asking her 176k Instagram followers for their help in tracking down her cat Loki – who disappeared for four days.